vespCV/vespcv/README.md

 # vespCV - Asian Hornet Detection System

 ## Overview
-The vespCV project aims to develop an automated detection system for the invasive Asian hornet (Vespa velutina).
-This system leverages computer vision technology to provide beekeepers and researchers with a reliable tool for monitoring and controlling hornet populations.
+The vespCV project is dedicated to creating an automated detection system for the invasive Asian hornet (Vespa velutina).
+This system utilizes computer vision technology to equip beekeepers, volunteers reporting hornet sightings to 'waarnemingen.nl', and researchers with a dependable tool for monitoring and managing hornet populations effectively.

 ## Table of Contents
 - [Introduction](#introduction)